UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_3.md

 **You are expected to hand in this code and answers to the questions in your separate document.**
 ```

--   Download the script file *very_simplified_model.py*.
-It contains the structure of the model, and some commands to visualise the results.
+-   The script file *very_simplified_model.py* contains the structure of the model, and some commands to visualise the results.

 -   Add in the initialisation part of the script the definition of the bed elevation vector $\eta$ at $t = 0$.
 The initial bed elevation decreases linearly with a slope $S_0$.
 The bed elevation at $x = L$ (downstream boundary) should be zero.
 Data: $L = 10$ m and $S_0 = 0.1$ m/m.